IBM/ubiquity-docker-plugin/README.md

 # Ubiquity Docker Volume Plugin
 The Ubiquity Docker volume plugin provides access to persistent storage for Docker containers.
 This plugin communicates with the Ubiquity Volume Service for the creation and management of volumes in the storage system.
 Once created, a volume can be used by either Kubernetes or Docker.

 This plugin is a REST service that must be running on each of your Docker hosts (or Docker Swarm hosts).
+The plugin must be configured to access the single deployed instance of the Ubiquity service.

 This code is provided "AS IS" and without warranty of any kind.
 Any issues will be handled on a best effort basis.